The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 **Fall Malefic**

 * Single target damage (250), 1.5 cast time
-* Can weave 1 oGCD after this
+* Can weave one oGCD after this
 * Cast this when you don't need to do anything else.

 ![](/img/jobs/ast/003560_hr1.png)